IstiyakRiyad/development-server-configuration/server/node-service(typescript-prisma)/README.md

-# Redis & Postgres Configuration:
+# Node Server with Typescript & Prisma Configuraton:

 Here this compose file will create one redis database and one postgres database on the machine.
 All login credentials will be set on the .env file.